payose/promptflix/README.md

 ## 🚀 The Problem It Solves

 Traditional movie platforms make you browse through thousands of titles or rely on rigid genre filters.
-PromptFlix solves this by understanding natural language descriptions of what you want to watch, saving you time and decision fatigue.
+FindsMovies solves this by understanding natural language descriptions of what you want to watch, saving you time and decision fatigue.
 Describe your mood, preferences, or the type of experience you're looking for, and get instant, AI-curated recommendations.

 ## 🛠️ Tech Stack